Zach0411/ds5100-finalproject-ehe5bn/README.md

         Parameters: Analyzer(play)
         play: a Game object created
         '''
-        if not isinstance(play, Game):
-            raise ValueError("Input must be a Game object")
-        else:
-            self.play = play

     def jackpot(self):
         '''Purpose: Computes how many times Game resulted in jackpot (all of the same faces rolled)